Raedin24/School/L400/DCIT 407/Filtering - YTC.md

 - Filtering can be classified in to *linear*  and *non-linear*  filtering.
-- Filtering is used in image enhancement for noise removal
+- Filtering is used in image enhancement for mainly noise removal
+- Also used for
+	1. feature extraction
+	2. feature enhancement
 ## 1. Mean Filter
 - Simplest filter
 - Gives equal weight to all pixels in the neighbourhood.
 - A *weight*  is has the effect of *smoothing* the image
+- Degree of smoothing is controlled by *absolute value of kernel size*
 - Replaces every pixel with the mean value of the neighbourhood
 - Reasonably effective at removing **Gaussian noise**, at the expense of high-frequency image detail (ie. edges)
 - Larger kernel sizes remove more noise but also degrade image quality